commercetools/sphere-node-product-csv-sync/README.md

   Options:

     -h, --help                    output usage information
     -t, --template <file>         CSV file containing your header that defines what you want to export -o, --out <file>              Path to the file the exporter will write the resulting CSV in -j, --json                    Export in JSON format
     -q, --queryString <query>     Query string to specify the sub-set of products to export -l, --language [lang]         Language used on export for localised attributes (except lenums) and category names (default is en)
     --queryType <type>            Whether to do a query or a search request --queryEncoded                Whether the given query string is already encoded or not --fillAllRows                 When given product attributes like name will be added to each variant row.
     --categoryBy                  Define which identifier should be used to for the categories column - either slug or externalId.
 If nothing given the named path is used.
+    --filterVariantsByAttributes  Query string to filter variants of products --filterPrices  Query string to filter prices of variants
 ```

 #### Export as JSON